Pennsylvania Dutch Apple Pie

 For the Streusel Topping:

 Stir all ingredients in bowl until no dry spots remain and mixture forms clumps.
-Refrigerate until ready to use.
+Refrigerate until ready to use, preferably for an hour.
+May be made several days ahead and refrigerated in a crush-proof container.

 Assemble & Bake:

-Adjust oven rack to lower-middle and heat oven to 350 degrees F. Let chilled dough sit on counter to soften slightly, about 10 minutes.
+In the meantime, let chilled dough sit on counter to soften slightly, about 10 to 20 minutes.
 Roll dough into a 12-inch circle on a lightly floured counter.
-Loosely roll dough around rolling pin and gently unroll it onto a 9-inch pie plate, letting excess dough hang over edge.
-Ease dough into plate by gently lifting edge of dough with your hand while pressing into plate bottom with your other hand.
+Loosely roll dough around rolling pin and gently unroll it onto a 9-inch deep dish pie plate, preferably with a rim, letting excess dough hang over edge.
+Ease dough into pie plate by gently lifting edge of dough with your hand while allowing it to droop into the pie plate bottom.
+Lightly press bottom with your hand.

 Place dough-lined plate on parchment or foil-lined (for easy clean up) rimmed baking sheet.
 Working with 1 large handful at a time, distribute apple mixture in plate, lightly pressing into even layer and filling in gaps before adding more.
 Take care not to mound apple mixture in center of plate.
-Pour the liquid from bowl into pie, up to 2/3 cup.
+Pour up to 2/3 cup of the liquid from bowl into pie.

 Break topping (it will harden in refrigerator) into pea-size crumbs and distribute evenly over apple mixture.
 Pat topping lightly to adhere.

 Bake pie on sheet until top is golden brown and paring knife inserted in center meets no resistance, about 1 hour 10 minutes, rotating sheet halfway through baking.
-Let pie cool on wire rack for at least 4 hours or preferably overnight.
-Serve.
+Let pie cool on wire rack for at least 4 hours before serving and preferably overnight.
+Do not cover until completely cool, and then only cover lightly.

 Did you make this recipe?